LucaRainone/jquasi/README.md

 ## What

-This is a tiny (3kB minified) library to interact with the DOM using a jQuery-like syntax
+This is a tiny (3kB minified) and IE9+ compatible library to interact with the DOM using a jQuery-like syntax.

 ## Why